-Credits: .5 Prerequisit es: Basic Drawing & Design 1 is essential for success Grade: 10,11,12
+Prerequisites: Basic Drawing & Design 1 is essential for success

 Students will work more in-depth with the exploration of tools, media, and techniques along with the elements of art and design.
 Focus on formalistic art and critique is emphasized.

 Clay Construction & Design